rajeski/A_B_Analysis_Test_Results/README.md

 # A/B Analysis Test Results
-## Jupyter Notebook: Results of an A/B, e-commerce website, test.
+## Jupyter Notebook: A/B, e-commerce, website, test.

 Attempt to understand whether a given company should implement a new webpage or keep the current webpage by: